 - If you’re asking for help from friends or family, make arrangements now so no one feels pressured at the last minute.

-- If you aren’t having professionals pack your things, figure out where you’ll get your supplies, whether you’ll buy packing materials or find free ones, etc.
+- If you aren’t having professionals pack your things, figure out where you’ll get your supplies, whether you’ll buy packing materials, or gather free boxes, etc.